thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 Now restart your computer.

-Download the update according to your architecture:
+Now you have to update wo WSL2.
+Therefore download the update according to your architecture:

 | arch | download |
 | --- | --- |
 | x64 | https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi |
 | arm64 | https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_arm64.msi |

-Install the upgrade by double clicking the downloaded file.
+Install the update by double clicking the downloaded file.

-Set the WSL 2 as default by running following command as administrator in the PowerShell:
+Now set the WSL 2 as default for new Images by running following command as administrator in the PowerShell:

 ```bash
 wsl --set-default-version 2
 ```